opennetworkinglab/OnosSystemTest/README.md

 1. .ospk file

-    - This is written in Openspeak, an word based languaged developed by Paxterra.
+    - This is written in Openspeak, an word based language developed by Paxterra.

-    - It defines the cases that the test runs as the sequence of events in general
+    - It defines the cases and sequence of events for the test

 2. .py file

     - This file serves the same exact function as the openspeak file.

-    - It will only be run when the test is called if there is NO .ospk file, so if you like python, delete or rename the .ospk file
+    - It will only be used if there is NO .ospk file, so if you like python, delete or rename the .ospk file

 3. .topo file